RDMJeanne/FolderStructure/PhD/02_Projects/03_ProjectX/YYYYMMDD_ExperimentX/M_ExperimentX_README.md

 # Title
-Paper/Project/Thesis
+ExperimentX
-(The name given to the paper/project/thesis.)
+(The name given to the experiment in ProjectX.)

 # Creator
 Jay Doe